You probably know intent data as a tool to best guess which accounts might be in market.

 Simply put, account level buyer intent data is no longer enough!

-Buyers Journey intent data takes the whole concept to another level.
+Buyers Journey intent data takes the whole concept to another level as a power use case of intent data for sales.
 The marketing insights and sales intelligence empower your team to understand BOTH the individuals on the buying team and the team in aggregate.
 That enables marketing and sales collaboration to anticipate journey activities and orchestrate successful journey engagement.

 How does it work?
 The answer is in the granularity of contact level data.
 Because it includes details on the person, you can understand seniority, function, and location.
 And details for multiple contacts from the same account will illustrate velocity and breadth of activity.